palakgupta2712/astro-portfolio/src/content/posts/cache-design.md

 4. **Mitigating Failures**: A single cache server represents a potential Single point of Failure(SPOF).

 5. **Eviction Policy**: Any requests to add things to the cache after it is full may result in the removal of already-existing items.
 Most people like the LRU (Least-Recently-Used) eviction policy.
-For a variety of use cases, other eviction rules, such as LFU (Least-Frequently-Used) or FIFO (First in First out), can be used.
+For a variety of use cases, other eviction rules, such as LFU (Least-Frequently-Used) or FIFO (First in First out), can be used.💡